hejsekvojtech/hackintosh/README.md

 ### config.plist

-Generate SMBIOS for `iMacPro1,1` (Generate with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)) - works best with this configuration
+Generate SMBIOS for `MacPro7,1` (Generate with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)) - works best with this configuration
-`MacPro7,1` is also an option but it complains about RAM configuration on systems with less than 32 GB of RAM

  ### Drivers